 - Ask for a mediator.

-- Ask for the Report to Court, which explains why your child was removed.
+- Ask for the Report to Court, which explains why your child was taken from your home.

 What others can do if a social worker takes your child from your home

 If a social worker takes your child from your home, and a family member or family friend would like to care for your child, they can speak to the social worker.